-- With a HFSQL Client/Server database, you also have the ability to define server triggers.
-See Server triggers for more details.
+- With an HFSQL Client/Server database, you also have the ability to define server triggers.
+For more details, see Server triggers.

-- When modifying data files via a query, only the server triggers can be triggered.
-The simple triggers or the client triggers are not activated.
+- When data files are modified via a query, server triggers, simple triggers or client triggers are fired.

 Available types of triggers

 Two types of triggers are available:

 - before running an HFSQL function (HAdd, HModify, HDelete, ...).

 - before running a function for managing the Table controls based on a data file.